-But that’s not all: During the same period, the companies in the Pax Ellevate Global Women’s Leadership Fund have not only outperformed the World Index as a whole, but have significantly outperformed the bottom 75 percent of companies in the World Index — those with less gender diversity.
-Over 54 months since the Fund’s inception, 90 percent of the Fund’s relative outperformance can be attributed to owning those 400 companies in the World Index rated highest by the Impax Gender Analytics team, i.e., the gender leaders, while 10 percent of the Fund’s relative outperformance can be attributed to not owning those companies in the bottom three-quarters of the World Index — the gender laggards.
+But that’s not all: During the same period, the companies in the Pax Ellevate Global Women’s Leadership Fund have not only outperformed the World Index as a whole, but have significantly outperformed the bottom 75 percent of companies in the World Index — that is, those not included in our Fund.
+Over the last 57 months, the Fund’s relative outperformance can be attributed to owning those 400 companies in the World Index rated highest by the Impax Gender Analytics team, i.e., the gender leaders, while not owning those companies in the bottom three-quarters of the World Index — the gender laggards.

 The status of women in an organization tends to have a positive correlation to its performance in the marketplace, and in the marketplace there are gender laggards and gender leaders.
 We invest in the leaders, and that explains the outperformance of the Pax Ellevate Global Women’s Leadership Fund.

 Performance data quoted represent past performance, which does not guarantee future results.
 Investment return and principal value of an investment will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than the performance data quoted.
 For most recent month-end performance information, visit www.paxworld.com.

 RISKS: Equity investments are subject to market fluctuations, the fund’s share price can fall because of weakness in the broad market, a particular industry, or specific holdings.
 The Fund does not take defensive positions in declining markets.
 The Fund’s performance would likely be adversely affected by a decline in the Index.
 Investments in emerging markets and non-U.S. securities are generally less liquid and less efficient than investments in developed markets and are subject to additional risks, such as risks of adverse governmental regulation, intervention and political developments.
 There is no guarantee that the objective will be met and diversification does not eliminate risk.